COMSOC-Community/comsoc-website/README.md

 ## How To

 This website has been designed so that maintaining is as easy as possible.
-The website is automatically updated after each push to the repository so all you have to do is to push your changes, wait a bit and see the outcome.
+The website is automatically updated after each push to the repository, so all you have to do is to push your changes, wait a bit, and check the outcome looks fine.

 Below is a description of how to perform the most common management tasks.